-- 6. The Treasurer's office enters the deposit into the accounting system and takes funds to the bank. - 7.
-Mail will be opened in the presence of two or more employees and any correspondence containing payments will be removed and processed prior to distributing mail to individual persons or departments. - (b) Deposits with Treasurer - 1.
-Treasurer's office employee will receive FAC funds, count the funds, compare the amount received to the supporting documentation provided and give a receipt to the employee who turned over the funds with the amount received, date and that employees name and signature. - 2.
-An employee from the Treasurer's office enters the information from the deposit into the accounting system. - 3.
-At the end of each day, the Treasurer or designee will compile all cash and checks received, match the total to the total receipts in the accounting system, and create a deposit slip (deposit information should be sufficiently detailed to allow a reviewer to trace individual transactions from satellite locations into the deposit and verify that the funds were received by the bank). - 4.
-Copies of deposit slips are maintained and used to reconcile bank statements to the accounting records. - 5.
-Department heads for departments that collect cash should review the revenue recorded into the accounting system with their copy of the deposits to ensure correct recording of cash.
+- a) Treasurer's office employee will receive FAC funds, count the funds, compare the amount received to the supporting documentation provided and give a receipt to the employee who turned over the funds with the amount received, date and that employees name and signature. - b) An employee from the Treasurer's office enters the information from the deposit into the accounting system. - c) At the end of each day, the Treasurer or designee will compile all cash and checks received, match the total to the total receipts in the accounting system, and create a deposit slip (deposit information should be sufficiently detailed to allow a reviewer to trace individual transactions from satellite locations into the deposit and verify that the funds were received by the bank). - d) Copies of deposit slips are maintained and used to reconcile bank statements to the accounting records. - e) Department heads for departments that collect cash should review the revenue recorded into the accounting system with their copy of the deposits to ensure correct recording of cash.
 Where practicable the system should be designed to only allow receipts for cash receipts to be recorded to accounts that pertain to that office or department.